 XML Converters & Conversion – Ultimate Guide (2024)

-We also outline why XML conversion is hard.
+I also outline why XML conversion is hard.
 Why do so many XML conversion projects run over budget or fail altogether?

 Finally we go through the various options of converting XML.
 We cover manual coding approaches and automated approaches for converting XML.
 We outline when to use a manual approach and when to automate the process using XML conversion software such as Flexter.